swiftlang/swift-evolution/proposals/0387-cross-compilation-destinations.md

 easier to reuse and customize existing build environments.
 Important to clarify, that Docker is only used for bundle generation, and users of Swift SDK bundles do not need to have Docker installed on their machine to use these bundles.

-As an example, Swift SDK publishers looking to add a library to an Ubuntu 22.04 run-time environment would modify a `Dockerfile` similar to this one in their Swift SDK generator source code:
+As an example, Swift SDK publishers looking to add a library to an Ubuntu 22.04 target environment would modify a `Dockerfile` similar to this one in their Swift SDK generator source code:

 ```dockerfile